 | Lanzarote | Visually distinctive excursions | Volcanic parks, art-influenced sites, coast roads | Very strong |

-| La Palma | Scenic nature and slower travel | Viewpoints, forests, volcano routes, astronomy feel | Very strong for scenic touring |
+| La Palma | Scenic nature and slower travel | Viewpoints, forests, volcano routes, scenic touring | Very strong for scenic travel |

 | La Gomera | Quiet authentic touring | Forests, ravines, villages, viewpoints | Strong for niche travellers |